-Microsoft Software is available free for students through the College's Microsoft Office 365 and Imagine WebStore sites.
+Microsoft Software is available free for students through the College's Microsoft Office 365 and Azure for Education sites.
 Software includes, but is not limited to, Office 2016, Windows 7 and 10, Project, Visio and Visual Studio.
-To find complete information about accessing both sites, log into Campus Web, select the Technology'tab, and then the Software for Students, Faculty and Staff link in the left menu.
+To find complete information about accessing both sites, log into Campus Web, select the Technology tab, and then the Software for Students, Faculty and Staff link in the left menu.

 Goldey-Beacom College has partnered with Certiport, to provide certification testing for the Microsoft Office Specialist (MOS) 2016 exams.
 Students may schedule an appointment with the Office of Information Technology for a test by using the links provided by their ITG instructor.
+Certification tests will be given online.
 For more information, email email@example.com.